27 July 2018

 Courses in the program are taught by distinguished Bucerius and guest professors.
-In 2016, the following courses were offered:
+In 2018, the following courses will be offered:

 Business Mediation (Prof. Dr. Lars Kirchhoff & Dr. Felix Wendenburg, European University Viadrina & TGKS Law Firm)

-Corporate Governance in Publicly Traded Corporations (Dr. Carsten Jungmann, DUVINAGE Lawyers & Bucerius Law School)
+Corporate Governance in Publicly Traded Corporations (Dr. Carsten Jungmann, BIRKENSTOCK Group & Bucerius Law School)

-International Commercial Arbitration (Prof. George Bermann, Columbia Law School)
+International Commercial Arbitration (Prof. Dr. Stefan Kröll, Bucerius Law School)

 International Commercial Litigation (Prof. Dr. Peter Huber, University of Mainz)

 International Mergers & Acquisitions (Dr. Hilke Herchen & John Hammond, CMS Hasche Sigle)

 Classes take place five days a week, usually between the hours of 9 a.m. and 6 p.m.
 As the courses do not meet parallel, you can enroll in as many you wish.

 Small class sizes and individuals from across the globe guarantee an interactive, international experience and exchange of diverse ideas.
 Total program enrollment is limited to 30 participants.